Felixstowe: Shipping

 Felixstowe is Britain's largest container port.

-The main navigation channel is dredged to 47+1/2 ft below chart datum, and a depth of up to 49 ft alongside the quay.
+The main navigation channel is dredged to 47+1/2 ft below chart datum and a depth of up to 49 ft alongside the quay.
 Felixstowe boasts deep-water able to accommodate the world's latest generation of deep-draughted ultra post-Panamax vessels.
-There is a continuous quay of 2.4km, equipped with 25 ship-to-shore gantry cranes.
+There is a continuous quay of 2.4 km, equipped with 25 ship-to-shore gantry cranes.

-It has road links to the Midlands via the A14 and to London via the A12 road.
-The single-track railway line to Ipswich has recently been upgraded to allow larger containers, and many containers are now transported by rail.
+The town has road links to the Midlands, via the A14, and to London, via the A12 road.
+The single-track railway line to Ipswich has been upgraded recently to allow larger containers; many more are now transported by rail.

 The port is owned by Hutchison Port Holdings Ltd with additional land on the peninsula owned by Trinity College, Cambridge.
-The port has its own Police Authority, which also currently has jurisdiction over the area local to the port (with permission from Suffolk Constabulary's Chief Constable).
-Alongside the Port Police, they also have their own joint ambulance and fire service.
-One of the port ambulances, call sign 'Alpha 1', can also come off port to attend 999 emergencies in Felixstowe.
+The port has its own Police Authority, which also currently has jurisdiction over the area local to the port, with permission from Suffolk Constabulary's Chief Constable.
+Alongside the Port Police, they also have their own joint ambulance and fire service; one of the port ambulances, call sign Alpha 1, can also come off port to attend 999 emergencies in Felixstowe.